ntnu-yjyjames/arxiv-semantic-rag/README.md

         * Thin RAG wrapper for pluggable LLM runtimes

+## Motivation & Engineering Goals

+This repository is built to explore **practical ML systems questions** around semantic retrieval and RAG, including:

+- When is approximate nearest neighbour search “good enough”?
+- How do latency, memory usage, and recall trade off in practice?
+- How does retrieval quality shape downstream RAG answers?
+- How do system choices (CPU vs GPU, Flat vs HNSW) affect scalability and cost?

+It is intended to be both:

+- an **applied reference implementation** for semantic retrieval & RAG, and
+- an **end-to-end ML systems case study**, covering design, indexing, benchmarking, and deployment.

 ## Benchmarks & Trade-offs

 This project benchmarks **exact vs approximate** vector retrieval under realistic settings, measuring **latency, memory**, and **Recall@k** (against a NumPy full-scan ground truth).